jchandleroneal/NLP-NewsArticle_Categorization/README.md

 ## Results

-A visual to display the imbalances within each category, meaning each some categories have far more news articles than others.
+A visual to display the imbalances within each category, meaning some categories have far more news articles than others (ex: Lifestyle and Wellness holds 20.2% of articles whereas Environment holds 2.0%).

 ![image1](images/categories2.jpg)

 ---

-The stop words, as seen below, are highly common throughout the headlines and descriptions, however; they prove to be unhelpful when training the model to recognize commanalities between the categories, headlines, and descriptions.
+The stop words, as seen below, are highly common throughout the headlines and descriptions, however; they prove to be unhelpful when training the model to recognize commonalities between the categories, headlines, and descriptions.

 ![image2](images/data_with_stopwords.png)

 ---

-The words below, have proved helpful in training the model to recognize patters between the categories as they are far more unique than the stop words above.
+The words below have proven to be helpful towards training the model to recognize certain patters between the categories - reason being that they are far more unique than the stop words above.

 ![image3](images/data_without_stopwords.png)